 How to Make White Rice – A Primer

 Years ago, when I had no idea how to make white rice, I actually had to ask someone how to do it.
 (I had a big container of bulk rice with no instructions.)
-Then, once I knew how to make the rice, I had to decide what I was going to do with it.
+Then, once I knew how to cook the rice, I had to decide what I was going to do with it.

 That long ago, I had to hunt all over to find recipes that used white rice in interesting ways, but the cooking gods have bestowed upon us this lovely thing called the internet, and it has quickly become the ultimate cooking tool.
 Don’t get me wrong–I’m still a complete cookbook nerd; I literally have thousands of them, lining the walls of my apartment.
 While I still dig into them almost every day, this website had become a repository for some of my favorite recipes that can’t be found in books.